DHI/WaterBench-MIKE21SW-SouthernNorthSea/README.md

 See the [license](license.txt) for details on data usage.

 > ⚠️ **Important Disclaimer**
 > This model setup is a **highly simplified version** of a hindcast model developed by DHI.
-The mesh has been reduced from over **150,000** to approximately **8,000 elements**, and input data is coarser in both time and space.
-As a result, model accuracy is significantly lower.
+The mesh has been reduced from over **80,000** to approximately **8,000 elements**, and input data is coarser in both time and space.
+As a result, model accuracy is lower — e.g., typical RMSE for significant wave heights increases from ~20 cm to **30 cm**.
 >
 > This model is **not calibrated** for operational use.
 It is intended for **educational and research purposes only**, and the results **must not** be used for decision-making.
 The performance shown here does **not** reflect that of DHI’s high-resolution models.